 As much as possible, each student was given an opportunity to raise questions in each session.
 This method promoted rich conversations since different perspectives were brought to the table.
 Moreover, the opportunity to meet socially at day’s end was every bit as valuable as the time with speakers, where we could make sense of what had been said, pull fragments of conversations together, and begin to draw some broad-stroke conclusions about the major barriers in crafting and implementing science-based policy in Canada.
 The opportunity to share stories and contextualize information with personal examples across many fields of study, and to build on colleagues’ ideas, all contributed to peer-to-peer learning that was absolutely energizing.
 The interdisciplinary model also seemed to be valued by the speakers, as they were able to solicit ideas from a diverse group of policy-interested researchers.
 SOtL was an exercise in exchanging philosophies across disciplines, professional occupations, and geographical divides.
 By the end of the week, the efficacy of the process was clear.
 The workshop put forth a model to initiate robust, multi-generational discussion about how to implement sound science-policy for Canada’s future.

-To learn more about several of the themes of the workshop, Part II on Decision-Making will be published later this week!
+To learn more about several of the themes of the workshop, be sure to check out Part II on Decision-Making!

 Author: Simon Ryder-Burbidge